 Sarah Nuñez is the Assistant Director for Hispanic/Latin@ Initiatives in the Cultural Center.
 She is a Latina professional who brings people, teams, and cultures together.
 Born in Bogota, Colombia and raised in North Carolina, Sarah’s multicultural background as a Colombian-American enables her to effectively act as a bridge between identities, cultures, races, and languages.
 Sarah is a facilitator, coach, and strategic thinker with 15 years of experience in working with nonprofits and 8 years of experience in higher education.
 Sarah holds a Master of Public Affairs from Western Carolina University and a certificate in Non-Profit Management from Duke University.
 She earned her Bachelor of Arts with major in Interdisciplinary Studies: Latin America in a Global Context from University of North Carolina at Asheville and Associate of Arts from Asheville Buncombe Technical Community College.
 Sarah’s role with the cultural center is to coach, support, and advocate for Hispanic/Latin@ students, develop and implement programs, and foster campus and community collaborations.

 Leondra Gully is a May 2010 graduate with a Master’s Degree e in Educational & Counseling Psychology with a concentration in College Student Personnel from the University of Louisville.
 She previously earned a Bachelor of Arts in Psychology and a minor degree in Pan African Studies also from UofL.
 Her primary research interests include retention and college readiness of students from underrepresented populations.
-As the Program Coordinator, her primary responsibilities include overseeing the Woodford R. Porter Scholarship and Louis Stokes Alliance for Minority Participation (LSAMP) STEM programs.
-In addition she is also responsible for the development and implementation of policies and procedures relating the Cultural Center student organizations, student organization financial support and supervising student assistants.
-In addition, she also coordinates the Cultural Center Graduation Celebration as well as Cultural Center technological and operational activities.
-She also serves as the advisor to the Association of Black Students, Black Diamond Choir, Society of Porter Scholars, and Shades of Movement.
+As the Assistant Director, her primary responsibilities include overseeing the Woodford R. Porter Scholarship and Louis Stokes Alliance for Minority Participation (LSAMP) STEM programs.
+In addition she is also responsible for the development and implementation of policies relating to the Cultural Center student organizations and serves as the advisor for the Association of Black Students, Black Diamond Choir, Society of Porter Scholars, and Shades of Movement.
 She also coordinates the Cultural Center Graduation Celebration and MLK Week.

 Program Coordinator, Sr.